-Nearly fifty recordings - primarily jazz - are included in the column to the right, all drawn from the content of the James R. and Susan Neumann Jazz Collection.
+Nearly fifty recordings - primarily jazz - are included in this guide, all drawn from the content of the James R. and Susan Neumann Jazz Collection.
 In addition to the jazz styles represented here, Hinton performed and recorded with musicians of all genres, from Barbra Streisand to Sam Cooke to Willie Nelson to John Lee Hooker.
 For more information on Hinton's life and music, see Bass Line: The Stories and Photographs of Milt Hinton or Playing the Changes: Milt Hinton's Life in Stories and Photographs.

 Milton John "Milt" Hinton (June 23, 1910 – December 19, 2000), regarded as the Dean of jazz bass players, was an American double bassist and photographer.
 His nicknames included "Sporty" from his years in Chicago, "Fump" from his time on the road with Cab Calloway, and "The Judge" from the 1950s and beyond.